sharatrp/Network-Systems_UDP-file-transfer/Readme.md

-Programming assinment 1 by Sharat Rattehalli Puttaraju
+Programming assignment 1 for Network systems by Sharat Rattehalli Puttaraju

 Implemented the UDP communication between server and client.
 Have tested for file transfer of upto 30MB at the CSCL labs.